Monthly Reporting Requirements

 Overview

-Family units receiving income assistance with a member in the PPMB category or with a member residing in a special care facility [see Related Links- Support, Shelter and Special Care Facilities] have the same reporting requirements as recipients of disability assistance.
+Family units receiving income assistance with a member in the PPMB category or with a member residing in a special care facility have nearly the same reporting requirements as recipients of disability assistance.
+The exception is they do not have to report a specified income replacement benefit from the workers’ compensation board (WCB) or ICBC every month.
+These benefits are unearned income to be reported if it is the first time they receive the money or the amount has changed.

 Under the Employment and Assistance for Persons with Disabilities Act and Regulation, recipients of disability assistance are required to report all qualifying income received and any changes to other income and/or circumstances by the 5th of the month following the change.
 Those in receipt of hardship assistance under the Employment and Assistance for Persons with Disabilities Act and Regulation have the same reporting requirements as those receiving hardship assistance under the Employment and Assistance Act and Regulation.